ederson-souza/Udacity-Capstone-Project/Proposal.md

 In their [Kaggle competition](https://www.kaggle.com/c/santander-customer-transaction-prediction), Santander provided an anonymized dataset containing numeric feature variables, the binary target column, and a string ID_code column; the goal is to build a model that predicts the probability of a customer make a specific transaction in the future.

+The model is evaluated on AUC (Area Under the ROC Curve) between the predicted probability and the observed target.

 ### Datasets and Inputs
 <!-- _(approx. 2-3 paragraphs)_